oele-dev/affirmations/README.md

-# AffirmAudio Landing Page
+# VoiceMyGoals Landing Page

-A professional, conversion-focused landing page for AffirmAudio - a tool that converts personal affirmations into taylored audio files.
+A professional, conversion-focused landing page for VoiceMyGoals - a tool that converts personal affirmations into taylored audio files.

 ## Quick Start